himanshubansalfueled/Himanshu.github.io/README.md

 ## Steps
 1. Install the app.
 2. Open app settings from Settings app.
-3. You will find an option to enter coordinates(If added by developer)
+3. You will find an option to enter coordinates(If added by developer).
 4. Save the values entered and on launching app now, you can see mocked location.

-## Location spoofing using Browserstack
+## Location spoofing using <a href="https://www.browserstack.com/docs/app-live/location-testing/geolocation-testing">Browserstack App Live</a>
 Location can be changed using Browserstack in both Android and iOS devices.
 Steps to change location:
-1. Click on Change location
+1. Click on Change location.
 <figure>
     <img src="/Images/ImageBS1.png" width="250" height="200"
          alt="Browserstack 1">
 </figure>
-2. Enter the latitude and longitude
+2. Enter the latitude and longitude.
 <figure>
     <img src="/Images/ImageBS2.png" width="250" height="200"
          alt="Browserstack 2">
 </figure>
-3. Confirm the location by clicking on Yes
+3. Confirm the location by clicking on Yes.
 <figure>
     <img src="/Images/ImageBS3.png" width="250" height="200"
          alt="Browserstack 3">